This is the Index Page for Jake's website about Port Phillip Bay's Tides and Currents.

 "Skim readers" should find plenty of interesting images to flick through.

-Readers with an even lower level of interest are recommended to look at just the first two and last two screens.
-This captures much of the point of the post but without the how and why detail.
+Readers with an even lower level of interest are recommended to look at just the first two and last two screens of Post #1.
+This captures much of the point of that post but without the how and why detail.

 POST #2 link is:- Port Phillip and 3 "Bad Boy" Slack Water Myths